thufv/EqFix/README.md

 The argument `<K>` for the option `-k` specifies to synthesize top-`<K>` programs (default 1).
 The argument `<N>` for the option `-n` specifies the number of examples used for synthesis in each example group (default 1).

+The learned rules are cached in the in-memory rule library.

 ### Testing

-You use the command `test` to test the learned fixing rules against some groups of examples.
+You use the command `test` to test the rules (in the in-memory rule library) against some groups of examples.
 The typical usage is:

 ```